 Route 66 Road Trip Planning Materials

-Paper maps and road atlases may seem dated to many young travelers, but I would highly recommend having them available even if you plan to primarily navigate using GPS.
+Paper maps and road atlases may seem dated to many young travelers, but I would highly recommend having them available even if you plan to primarily navigate using a GPS or maps app on your smartphone.
 Given that things change regularly (probably daily) on Route 66, try to buy the most up-to-date guides and maps available.
-It can be quite disappointing to turn up to eat at a historic restaurant to find out it closed 2 years ago or find your chosen route blocked by a missing bridge.
+It can be quite disappointing to turn up to eat at a historic restaurant to find out it closed 5 years ago or find your chosen route blocked by a missing bridge.

 Route 66: The Mother Road 75th Anniversary Edition by Michael Wallis* – This book gives a good overview of Route 66’s history as well as personal stories and attraction highlights.
 Highly recommended for a pre-road trip read for those interested in the history of Route 66 and the people who worked (and are still working) along it.

-- EZ66 Guide for Travelers by Jerry McClanahan* – This guide help you easily find the route and stay on it almost turn-by-turn during the full 2,400 mile journey.
+- EZ66 Guide for Travelers by Jerry McClanahan* – This guide helps you easily find the route and stay on it almost turn-by-turn during the full 2,400 mile journey.
 It was our day-to-day bible to our journey when we were driving Route 66.
 The guide also lists attraction highlights, historic details, and provides general maps.
 You can even visit Jerry in his art studio in Chandler, OK and get your guide signed by the author like we did.
 Highly recommended for anyone wanting turn-by-turn sort of advice on driving Route 66 and those wanting to be as faithful to staying on the route as possible.
 Be sure to get the latest edition!